- How do I find a book in the Library?

 It's entirely possible that you have stumbled upon a topic that has received very little scholarly attention.
 If the topic is very new (for example, if you are working on a recently published novel or a story that has just recently appeared in the news), then there may be little published on the subject simply because there hasn't been time for scholarly work to be completed and published.

 Other factors to consider include where and how you are searching.

 Please see Library Gifts in Kind: Information for Donors on the Library Policies page.

-Please see the Computing Services Department Connecting to the Mount A Wireless Network for instructions on how to connect to the University's wireless network.
+Please see the Computing Services Department's How to Connect to Wireless page for instructions on how to connect to the University's wireless network.

 Ask a Librarian!

-You can speak to a Librarian in person at the Research Help Desk or in the Reference Librarians Office (Room M11, Main Floor) in the Library; by phone by calling 364-2564; or ask your question by e-mail by sending a message to email@example.com or firstname.lastname@example.org.
+You can reach us by phone by calling 364-2564; or ask your question by e-mail by sending a message to email@example.com or firstname.lastname@example.org.